 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.

-The aim of the call for the network grant Swedish Research Links is to lay the foundation for joint long-term research collaboration and knowledge exchanges in development research between Swedish researchers and researchers from low income countries and lower middle income countries (see information under “Collaboration countries”).
+The aim of the call for the network grant Swedish Research Links is to lay the foundation for joint long-term research collaborations and knowledge exchanges in development research between Swedish researchers and researchers from least developed countries and lower middle income countries (see information under “Collaboration countries”).

 Development research shall contribute to knowledge about the causes and consequences, and possible solutions of poverty.
-It shall contribute to knowledge about sustainable development and links between sustainable development and the fight against poverty and other societal challenges in low income countries and regions.
-The fight against poverty shall be understood in a multi-dimensional way, and therefore not just as lack of material assets, but also lack of power and influence over the own situation, and as lack of opportunities to choose, of security, and of respect of human rights.
+It shall also contribute to knowledge about sustainable development and links between sustainable development and the fight against poverty and other societal challenges in least developed countries and lower middle income countries.
+The fight against poverty shall be understood in a multi-dimensional way, and therefore not just as lack of material assets, but also lack of power and influence over the own situation, and as lack of choice, lack of security, and lack of respect for human rights.

 The network grants shall in the first instance lead to joint applications for research funds from national and international funding bodies.
-The application for a network grant shall be developed jointly by the collaborating partners and be clearly based on mutual benefit and collaboration of equal value.
+The application for a network grant shall be developed jointly by the collaborating partners and be clearly based on mutual benefit and collaboration on equal terms.

 Network grants are in the first instance intended for new collaborations.
-However, existing networks may apply if they have new research ideas.
+However, existing networks may apply with new research ideas.
 If the network is not intended to develop new research projects, but to construct a network around existing research, the application must state strong grounds for why this is of great scientific importance.

 Follow-up of our funding of development research

-Development research is funded by Swedish development aid funds and is reported to the OECD’s Development Assistance Committee DAC.
-To enable this, you must state which of the 17 UN sustainable development goals External link, opens in new window. that is/are relevant for your application.
-For the same reason, you must also classify your application according to the OECD’s Development Assistance Committee DAC’s policy markers.
-External link, opens in new window.
+Development research is financed through Swedish development aid funds and is reported to the OECD’s Development Assistance Committee (DAC).
+To enable this, you must state which of the 17 sustainable development goals External link, opens in new window. that is/are relevant for your application.
+For the same reason, you must also classify your application according to the OECD’s Development Assistance Committee DAC’s policy markers External link, opens in new window..
 The classification does not affect the assessment of your application.

-Collaboration countries shall be low income countries and lower middle income countries according to the OECD’s Development Aid Committee DAC’s list (the columns “Least Developed Countries”, “Low Income Countries which are not LDCs” and “Lower Middle Income Countries and Territories” in the document linked to below).
+Collaboration countries shall be least developed countries and lower middle income countries according to the OECD’s Development Assistance Committee DAC’s list (the columns “Least Developed Countries”, “Low Income Countries” and “Lower Middle Income Countries and Territories” in the document linked to below).